 If you have any questions, please call our office at 516-323-3550 for clarification.

 This program is approved for Veterans Benefits, as well as for Displaced Homemakers and/or Dislocated Workers.
 Since most continuing education courses do not lead to a college degree, they are not eligible for the traditional forms of financial aid, such as TAP and/or Pell.
 Some private lenders will help you finance continuing education and certificate programs.
-Please call 516323.3550 for details.
+For information on discounts, financial aid, veterans benefits and student loans please click here or call 516-323-3550.

 Mailing List/Request a Catalog